 Brown’s English Department offers a number of intensive writing courses designed to help students master the skills needed for University-level writing.
 Many first-year students benefit from enrolling in a section of English 0900, in which students learn the fundamentals of a variety of essay styles, or English 1030, which focuses on the research essay.
 Sections of both courses are limited to 17 students, and both courses are graded S/NC.
 Other courses focus on journalistic writing (English 1050) and creative nonfiction (English 0930).

 Students can develop their skills as writers through a broad range of coursework beyond traditional "writing courses" and in a diverse array of disciplines.
-As originally developed by the College Writing Advisory Board in 2009, intended Writing-designated (WRIT) course outcomes are for students to learn how to think and communicate in writing.
-What constitutes effective writing varies by discipline; thus students in many WRIT courses also learn the conventions and expectations for writing in particular disciplines.
+Writing-designated (WRIT) course outcomes are for students to learn how to think and communicate in writing either by learning the conventions of academic writing at the college level or by learning the conventions and expectations for writing in a particular discipline.